Amazo: DC Rebirth

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 In the storyline Outbreak, Amazo is one of the villains recruited by an A.I. named Genie, created by the daughter of computer technician James Palmer.
 His technology cells are later hacked and he briefly joins the Justice League's side.

-Amazo later appeared as a member of the Cabal, alongside Per Degaton, Doctor Psycho, Queen Bee, and Hugo Strange.
+Amazo later appears as a member of the Cabal, alongside Per Degaton, Doctor Psycho, Queen Bee, and Hugo Strange.
 Amazo re-appeared in the pages of Batman/Superman: World's Finest #16 with Metamorpho abilities labeled NewMazo with aide by Will Magnus of the Metal Men.
 It also created an ally in the form of Ultra-Morpho.

 Dawn of DC

 In Absolute Power, Amanda Waller and Failsafe create an army of Amazos to steal the powers of metahumans around the world before the Justice League destroys them.
-Jadestone, Green Lantern's Amazo counterpart, gains sentience after absorbing the power of Alan Scott's Starheart, survives the destruction of the other Amazos, and becomes the guardian of the Green Lantern central power battery.
+Jadestone, Green Lantern's Amazo counterpart, gains sentience after absorbing the power of Alan Scott's Starheart.
+Jadestone survives the destruction of the other Amazos and becomes the guardian of the Green Lantern central power battery.